aardvarrk/furry-ironman/README.md

 Furry IronMan
 =============

-Furry IronMan is a supervising program that can deamonize and/or automatically restart other programs.
+Furry IronMan is a supervising program that can daemonize and/or automatically restart other programs.

 To do